-Before the days when you could take a picture with your phone, people used film cameras to capture the moment.
+Before the days when you could take a picture with your smartphone, people used film cameras to capture the memorable moments.
 Film cameras were developed in the late 1800’s and use a light-sensitive film to create an image.
 The technology of film cameras has advanced since the 1800’s and they are still popular today depending on the shooting conditions and desired photographic effect.

 Unique Benefits of Film Photography